pandodao/docs.pando.im/docs/tutorials/index.md

 Leaf is a decentralized minting protocol built on Mixin Network.
 It uses the pledge mechanism that similar to MakerDAO and issues stablecoins called "PUSD".

 Rings is a decentralized lending protocol built on Mixin Network.
 It implements compound V1 interest model and provides liquidity mining for users.
-Rings is not in development and is keeping in minimal running.
+Rings is not in development anymore and is keeping in minimal running.